 Actions Targeted: Streamline Solar Permitting for Small Solar Installations

-Host a Community Resilience Building Workshop in your community to complete action Assess Climate Vulnerability (20 points).
-Municipalities may also submit your workshop report for action Implement Your Own Sustainability Action for an additional 10 points.
+Host a Community Resilience Building Workshop in your community to complete Action Assess Climate Vulnerability (10 points).
+Municipalities may also submit your workshop report for Action Implement Your Own Sustainability Action for an additional 10 points.
 Letters of interest will be accepted on a rolling basis.
-Workshops will take place before April 30, 2021.
+Workshops will take place before February 25, 2022.
 More information on this resource is available.

 - The Nature Conservancy